 Originally part of the Straffan Estate, The K Club was once a simple country manor in the heart of County Kildare.
 The estate dates to the 6th century, and the beautiful Straffan House manor dates to 1832.
 In the 1980s, investors heavily renovated the grounds to create a luxurious resort called “The K Club.”
 Among the renovations was the development of two massive, championship-caliber golf courses designed by legendary U.S. golfer Arnold Palmer.

-The golf courses are simply known as Palmer North and Palmer South.
-The Palmer North Course regularly ranks in the top three parkland golf courses in Ireland.
-It is considered one of Ireland’s bucket-list courses and has hosted some of the world’s top golf championships.
+The golf courses are known as Palmer North and Palmer South.
+The Palmer North Course regularly ranks in Ireland’s top three parkland golf courses.
+It is considered one of Ireland’s bucket-list courses and has hosted some of the world’s leading golf championships.

 2. Dromoland Castle Hotel (1014) Newmarket-on-Fergus, County Clare, Ireland